Research Experience for Undergraduates

 The University of Arkansas

-The University of Arkansas is "a very high research university," a formal classification that places us in the top 2% of the nation's 4,600 universities and colleges, as named by the Carnegie Foundation
+The Carnegie Foundation classifies the University of Arkansas as having “very high research activity,” a formal classification that places us among only 3 percent of the nation's top universities and colleges.

 The College of Engineering